Keith-S-Thompson/the-flat-trantor-society/NNN-c-standard-quibbles.md

 That sounds reasonable -- except that a strict reading of that definition implies that `42` is not an expression.
 Why not?
-It contains no operators, and `42 can't be an operand if there is no operator.
+It contains no operators, and `42` can't be an operand if there is no operator, so it's not "a sequence of operators and operands".

 The real definition of *expression* is syntactic; anything that satisfies the syntactic definition of *expression* (in 6.5.17, and